Samw1s3/group_project1/README.md

 1. Love Calculator
 WHEN I insert two names and submit
-THEN the LOVE CALCULATOR fetches the percentage match whuch is displayed on screen.
+THEN the LOVE CALCULATOR fetches the percentage match which is displayed on screen.

 2. Weather App
 WHEN I click on the WEATHER APP